agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

 For example, on `gcc`:

-`g++ my_code.cpp -O3 -o my_code -I/path/to/boost/ -msse2`
+`g++ my_code.cpp -O3 -o my_code -I/path/to/boost.simd/ -msse2`

 Some compilers, like Microsoft Visual Studio, don't propagate the fact a given architecture specific option is triggered.
-In this case, you need to also defines a architecture specific preprocessor symbol.
+In this case, you need to also defines an architecture specific preprocessor symbol.

 ## The result